rcastellotti/gr/from-zero-to-sev.md

 virtio-blk: virtio-blk is another virtualization standard that provides a disk interface for virtual machines.
 It allows the virtual machine to communicate with virtual disks using the virtio framework, providing good performance and flexibility.

 virtio-scsi: virtio-scsi is a virtualization standard that provides a high-performance, lightweight, and efficient interface for storage devices in virtual machines.
 It allows virtual machines to directly communicate with SCSI devices using the virtio framework.

-vfio-pci device assignment: VFIO (Virtual Function I/O) is a framework that allows direct device assignment to virtual machines.
-VFIO enables bypassing the QEMU emulation layer and providing direct access to the hardware for improved performance and compatibility.
-VFIO can be used with devices like GPUs, network adapters, and storage controllers.

-QEMU emulated devices: QEMU provides emulation for a wide range of devices, including network devices (e.g., Intel e1000, virtio-net), storage devices (e.g., IDE, SCSI), graphics devices (e.g., VGA, QXL), sound devices, input devices (e.g., keyboard, mouse), and more.
-These emulated devices allow virtual machines to interact with virtualized hardware.

-QEMU virtio IOThread: QEMU provides an IOThread option for virtio devices, such as virtio-net (network) and virtio-scsi (storage).
-IOThread allows offloading the device I/O processing to a separate thread, improving performance by leveraging multiple CPU cores.

 QEMU userspace NVMe driver: QEMU includes a userspace NVMe driver that enables virtual machines to interact with NVMe (Non-Volatile Memory Express) storage devices.
 This driver allows for efficient I/O operations and high-performance access to NVMe devices from within the virtual machine.